orriduck/Udacity-ML-Engineer-Capstone-Project/project_report.md

 ### Label Distribution

-According to the previous section, we use the following rules to filter out the good commit message:
+According to the previous section, I use the following rules to filter out the good commit message:

 - **Identifier**: The "commit identifiers", including `{'implement', 'polish', 'remove', 'refactor', 'add', 'fix', 'rework', 'rename', 'resolve', 'merge', 'update'}` , at least one of them existed in the subject or first segment message
 - **Length_ok**: Commit subject is less then 50 characters